-- Lunches, some dinners and coffee breaks
+- Lunches, coffee breaks, and some dinners

 - Welcome dinner

-In case more than 25 applicants will register for this course, the following criteria will be applied to select the course participants:
+In case more than 25 applicants register for this course, the following criteria will be applied to select the course participants:

 - Fair distribution of applicants from different countries and scientific institutes.

 - Fair background distribution: students, postdocs, senior scientists, and industry participants.

 Abstracts (in English) must be submitted within the online application no later than 3rd of June 2022.
 Submission of an abstract does not ensure acceptance of the course.
 Abstracts should include a title, authors, authors’ institution addresses, and body.

 Bibliographic references should only be used if quoted in the abstract body.
 The body of the abstract should not exceed 4,000 characters (including spaces) or 500 words in English.

 Without the submitted abstract, the application will not be considered for further selection process.